Consistent Flag Codes: Abstract

 \section{Abstract}

-In this paper we study flag codes on $\bbF_q^n$, being $\bbF_q$ the finite field with $q$ elements, paying special attention to the connection between the parameters and properties of a flag code and the ones of a family of constant dimension codes naturally associated to it (the \emph{projected codes}).
-More precisely, we focus on \emph{coherent flag codes}, that is, flag codes whose distance and size are completely determined by their projected codes.
-We explore some aspects of this family of codes and present interesting examples of them by generalizing the concepts of \emph{equidistant} and \emph{sunflower} subspace code to the flag codes setting.
-Finally, we present a decoding algorithm for coherent flag codes that fully exploits the coherence condition.
+In this paper we study flag codes on $\bbF_q^n$, being $\bbF_q$ the finite field with $q$ elements.
+Special attention is given to the connection between the parameters and properties of a flag code and the ones of a family of constant dimension codes naturally associated to it (the \emph{projected codes}).
+More precisely, we focus on \emph{consistent flag codes}, that is, flag codes whose distance and size are completely determined by their projected codes.
+We explore some aspects of this family of codes and present examples of them by generalizing the concepts of \emph{equidistant} and \emph{sunflower} subspace code to the flag codes setting.
+Finally, we present a decoding algorithm for consistent flag codes that fully exploits the consistency condition.

 \textbf{Keywords:} Network coding, flag codes, constant dimension codes, equidistant codes, sunflower.